rheo5/rheo5/README.md

 - a Software Engineering student @ University of Waterloo
 - second year!!
 - originally from Seoul, South Korea → immigrated to BC, Canada → moved to Waterloo ON, Canada for school
-- current SWE @ Sony Playstation| prev @ Onsemi, Augmenta AI
+- prev SWE @ Sony Playstation, Onsemi, Augmenta AI
+- incoming SWE @ Coinbase
 - a want-to-be rock climber
 - crochet-er (Did you know crocheting can not be replicated by a machine?
 Well I got into crochet because it felt good to beat technology haha..)